SetProtocol/STIPS/STIPS/STIP-009.md

     });
     ```

-ANYONE CAN CALL: Deploys a DelegatedManager and sets some temporary metadata about
+ONLY SETTOKEN MANAGER: Deploys a DelegatedManager and sets some temporary metadata about
 the deployment which will be read during a subsequent intialization step which wires everything
 together.
-This method is used when migrating an existing SetToken to the DelegatedManager system
+This method is used when migrating an existing SetToken to the DelegatedManager system.

+(Note: This flow should work well for SetTokens managed by an EOA.
+However, existing contract-managed Sets
+may need to have their ownership temporarily transferred to an EOA when migrating.
+We don't anticipate high demand for this migration case though.)

 > createManager